Using Tags in SpecFlow Features

 public void BeforeScenario_testTags()

-Integration with test frameworks
+Integration with Test Frameworks

 But wait, there is more.
-If the test framework supports it (as NUnit and MsTest 4.0 does) the tags will be converted to Categories which you can use to run certain parts of your test suite for example.
-That would map to the part on “Running a subset of scenarios” here.
+If the test framework supports it (as NUnit and MsTest 4.0 does), the tags will be converted to categories which you can use to run certain parts of your test suite, for example.

-Here’s a picture of Resharpers test runner grouping my features on the different tags I’ve used:
+Here’s a picture of Resharper’s test runner grouping my features on the different tags I’ve used:

-#### Conclusion Of course this can be used on the command line, in your build script etc. to not have to run through all the tests on every check-in for example.
-This have been a quick tour of the capabilities of tags and hooks in SpecFlow.
-I’ve uploaded my demo project here.
-Please note that I’ve only used tags for Scenario-hooks in the demo-project, but they work the same for features.
+Of course, this can be used on the command line, in your build script, etc., to not have to run through all the tests on every check-in, for example.

 Twitter, Facebook